 Once I firmly set my boundaries the gentleman didn’t elaborate any further.
 I had a funny feeling that romance novels weren’t his thing.
 He never got around to telling me what his great idea was, and I didn’t ask.

-If there’s one thing I’ve learned as a writer working from home, it’s that I have to set my boundaries.
+If there’s one thing I’ve learned as a writer working from home, it’s having to set my boundaries.

 Working at home is certainly convenient.
 The commute time is less than a minute.
 You don’t have to worry about who used the restroom before you.
 You can work in your sweats, assuming you don’t have a Zoom meeting.
 If you do, then wear a nice top with your slippers and sweatpants.
 Going to lunch is easy too.
 It’s only a short walk to the kitchen.